appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

    ```
 * Restart the Appsmith instance.

-After these steps, GitHub Login should now be enabled for your Appsmith installation.
+After these steps, your Appsmith installation should now enable GitHub Login.
 If you are running appsmith behind an ELB / Proxy, please configure Nginx [following this guide](/help-and-support/troubleshooting-guide/deployment-errors#oauth-sign-up-not-working).